emmyoop/publicnotebook/README.md

 - click launch
 note: when you build with Binder the logs have a bunch of red output - it doesn't necesarily mean an error

-- on success it will launch the familiar jupyter notebook homepage
+- on success it will launch the familiar jupyter notebook homepage.  wait until the itneractive version launches and play with it to make sure it all works as expected

 - direct access at
 - https://mybinder.org/v2/gh/<GitHub Username>/<repository name>/HEAD